pace-neutrons/Horace/documentation/smg/04_building_with_cmake.md

 1. After cloning the Horace repository, open the CMake GUI and select the root of the repository as the source.

 2. Select `<Horace Root>/build/` as the binary directory.
 Create this directory if it does not exist.

 3. Click configure.
 When the dialogue appears select your desired generator.
 You should pick a compiler that is compatible with your Matlab version, see the [version compatibility matrix](./09_version_compatibility.md) (whilst the version compatibility matrix is a good guide, the mex libraries will likely work if built using newer compiler versions).

 4. Make sure to also select your platform/architecture, this should also match your Matlab version: if you installed a 64-bit version of Matlab choose x64 as the platform.

 5. Now click finish in the dialogue.
 CMake will find the Matlab compiler and various libraries.

 6. Now click generate.
 The build files should be generated inside the DLL directory.
 On Windows you can open the `<Horace Root>/build/Horace.sln` file in Visual Studio and build the targets.
-On linux you can `cd` into the `<Horace Root>/build/` directory and run `make` depending on the generator you selected.
+On linux, if you've chosen `Unix Makefiles` as your generator, you can `cd` into the `<Horace Root>/build/` directory and run `make`.

-7. The mex files will be written into `horace_core/DLL`.
+7. The built mex files will be written into `horace_core/DLL`.

-To do steps 2-6 using the command line you can use the following commands (for linux use `-G "Unix Makefiles"`):
+To do steps 2-6 using the command line you can use the following commands (on linux use `-G "Unix Makefiles"`):

 `$ cmake -S <Horace Root> -B <Horace Root>/build -G "Visual Studio 15 2017 Win64"`